unverbuggt/mkdocs-encryptcontent-plugin/README.md

             mkdocs-encrypted-toc: [div, id]
 ```

 2. Other example, with multiples target.
-In you Material Theme, you want to encrypt ToC content and Footer.
+In your custom Material theme, you want to encrypt ToC content and Footer.

 Materiel generate 2 `<nav>` structure with the same template `toc.html`, so you need to use a `class` instead of an id for this part.
 The footer part, is generated by the `footer.html` template in a classic div so an `id` is sufficient